- Learning Communities

 Living in the Ethical Leaders in Business Learning Community is an excellent opportunity for first year and second year men and women in the John Cook School of Business or in the Arts & Sciences Economics program to learn from one another, collaborate together, and live in a supportive environment.

 This Learning Community offers two First-Year Interest Groups (FIGs) - see description below.
-Business school students are encouraged to participate in the Business Service Leadership Certificate Program through the School of Business.Examples of Commuity Experiences and Service Involvment:
+Business school students are encouraged to participate in the Business Service Leadership Certificate Program through the School of Business.Examples of Community Experiences and Service Involvement:

-Combining an introductory course in Business with a core class in Theology, this FIG focuses on the relationship between Business Leadership and the Jesuit Mission of being men and women for others.
+Combining an introductory course in Business with a core class in Theology, the Business Leadership and Social Responsibility FIG within the Ethical Leaders in Business Learning Community focuses on the relationship between Business Leadership and the Jesuit Mission of being men and women for others.
 To facilitate this, students will be given opportunities to examine current social issues from both a Business perspective and a Theological perspective.
+This FIG is restricted to students in the John Cook School of Business and is ideal for incoming business students that wish to learn how to integrate their academic major with service for a greater good.
+Only John Cook School of Business admitted students can join this FIG.